FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/dmz_and_firewalls_about/secure_relay_about.md

 The Secure Relay Master Agent (Secure Relay MA) is a Secure Relay component residing with, and fully integrated in, Gateway.
 All of the processes that support the functioning of Secure Relay MA are automatically included in Gateway on installation.

-During installation, the installation program installs Secure Relay related files in the directory <span class="code">&lt;Gateway installation directory>/run\_time/xsr</span>.
+During installation, the installation program installs Secure Relay related files in the directory `<Gateway installation directory>/run_time/xsr`.

 After installation, you need to [configure and activate the Secure Relay Master Agent](../working_with_secure_relay#Configuring_Secure_Relay).